Alberto Vargas (9 February 1896 – 30 December 1982) was a noted Peruvian painter of pin-up

 as "Vargas Girls."

-in 1978 renewed interest in his work and brought him partially out of his self-imposed retirement
+1978 renewed interest in his work and brought him partially out of his

 to do a few works, such as album covers for Bernadette Peters and The Cars.
 He died of a stroke